 BELGRADE—Serbia, a country that claims inventor Nikola Tesla as one of its most famous sons, is looking to technology to help lift itself out of decades of economic stagnation following the Balkan wars of the 1990s.

 While a small player in global or even Western European terms, Serbia now generates 10 percent of its gross domestic product from information technology.

-Technology exports are worth 1 billion euros ($1.2 billion) so far this year, up from around 900 million euros in 2017, putting it in the top three export sectors besides cars and agriculture, according to Finance Minister Sinisa Mali.
+Technology exports are worth 1 billion euros ($1.2 billion) so far this year, up from around 900 million euros in 2017, putting it in the top three export sectors beside cars and agriculture, according to Finance Minister Sinisa Mali.

 Serbian companies are producing software for industries ranging from agriculture to medicine as well as Uber-type trucking and cloud applications, online games and testing.
 They are also running call centers and customer helplines.

 But it’s a competitive market with many countries scrapping for a share of the cash being invested by foreign tech companies.